 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the genetics degrees they offer, see the list below.

-Every student who is interested in genetics needs to take a look at Cornell University.
+Every student pursuing a degree in genetics has to check out Cornell University.
 Located in the small city of Ithaca, Cornell is a private not-for-profit university with a fairly large student population.
 A Best Colleges rank of #22 out of 2,217 schools nationwide means Cornell is a great university overall.

 Located in the suburb of Brookville, LIU Post is a private not-for-profit school with a large student population.
-This school ranks 35th out of 142 schools for overall quality in the state of New York.
+This school ranks 35th out of 142 colleges for overall quality in the state of New York.

-Located in the town of Fredonia, SUNY Fredonia is a public school with a small student population.
+Located in the distant town of Fredonia, SUNY Fredonia is a public school with a small student population.
 This school ranks 91st out of 142 schools for overall quality in the state of New York.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.